Is possible to have a ferret and a cat or dog?

 This combination is probably the most dangerous combination.
 People who feed ferrets with whole prey mostly use mice so they will definitely see them as a snack.
 Mice are small and adorable, but only to us.
 Ferrets will hunt them down probably the moment they smell them in the room.
 Just like with birds, even having a ferret in the same room can cause stress in mice.
 That is something you want to avoid at all costs.

 Hedgehogs are rather unusual animals, just like ferrets and that is probably the only thing those two have in common.
 Hedgehog is another animal I wouldn’t recommend combining with ferrets.
 The reasons are pretty much the same as every small animal I mentioned above.
-The good thing is that hedgehogs have their defense mechanism on their backs so they aren’t completely harmless, but I still wouldn’t recommend any type of coexistence between those two.
+The good thing is that hedgehogs have their defense mechanism on their backs so they aren’t completely harmless, but I still wouldn’t recommend any type of coexistence between hedgehog and ferret.

 I know that this post may seem like your ferret can’t get along with other pets, but that is completely wrong.
 Your ferret will get along with cats and dogs, just make sure that the introduction period is long enough for your pets to really form a bond.
 Unfortunately, that is not the same story with small animals like rats, mice, and rabbits.
 Their best way of life is away from each other, without knowing about each other.